How much does Obamacare cost?

 Type of plan

 The cost of your premium will depend on whether you’re enrolling in an individual or family plan, and whether you’re choosing a cheaper type of plan or one that covers more.
 The five types of health insurance plans are Catastrophic, Bronze, Silver, Gold, and Platinum.
 The first option is only available to those under 30 years old and those with certain exemptions.
 For the other four, Bronze plans typically have lower monthly premiums and higher out-of-pocket costs.
 And this balance shifts all the way up to Platinum plans, which typically have highest monthly premiums and lowest out-of-pocket costs.
+Grab our quick guide to metal levels to learn more about the differences between Bronze, Silver, Gold, and Platinum plans.

 Income comes into play when it interacts with your household size and location to determine whether you qualify for an ACA subsidy to reduce your Obamacare costs.
 The average monthly premium for 2018 benchmark Obamacare plans is $411 before subsidies, according to the U.S. Department of Health and Human Services.
 But thanks to these subsidies, a HealthSherpa study found that 18 percent of Obamacare enrollees pay nothing for coverage, while 26 percent have premiums that are less than $10 per month.